Skip to main content

 NC FIELD and EJ Clinic staff participating in strategic planning sessionIssue:

-Farmworkers face dangerous work and environmental conditions with limited regulations & protections
+Farmworkers face dangerous work and environmental conditions with limited regulations and protections.
+These issues have been further exacerbated by climate change with extreme heat.

 Goal:

-Support NC FIELD in addressing pressing farmworker health issues; Generate a Theory of Change model to inform NC FIELD’s actions over the next 5-10 years
+Support NC FIELD in addressing pressing farmworker health issues; Generate a Theory of Change model to inform NC FIELD’s actions over the next 5-10 years; conduct pilot studies to inform needed heat regulations for outdoor workers

 Activities: